-The process I use to maintaining a portfolio is to methodically trim the fat out every month, selling the weakest link one month and replacing it with something better the following month.
+The process I use to maintain a portfolio is to methodically trim the fat out every month, selling the weakest link one month and replacing it with something better the following month.

-This is a nice, slow and deliberate pace which seems me replacing 20% of the portfolio each year (6 stocks sold out of 30).
+This is a nice, slow and deliberate pace as it only replaces 20% of the portfolio each year (6 stocks sold out of 30).

 It should be relatively easy, both psychologically and behaviourally, to move from a build-up phase of buying one company every other week to a maintenance phase of buying or selling one company each month.